Gola Gokaran Nath Temple

-Gola Gokaran Nath Temple is a Hindu temple in Gola Gokarannath, Uttar Pradesh, India, and is also known as Shiva temple of Gola Gokaran Nath.
+Gola Gokaran Nath Temple/Shri Gokarannath is a Hindu temple in Gola Gokarannath, Uttar Pradesh, India, and is also known as Shiva temple of Gola Gokaran Nath.
 It is a temple dedicated to Lord Shiva.
-The Gola Gokaran Nath is also called Choti Kashi.
-The Shivlinga in Gola Gokarnath is the only Shivlinga in the world which is shaped like a cow's ear.
+The Gola Gokaran Nath is also called Uttar Gokaran Kshetrainga in Gola Gokarnath is the only Shivlinga in the world which is shaped like a cow's ear.